FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

 snipet = "This is the first in a series of posts describing the process of building a SQLite file parser" image = "sqlite.gif" series = [{title = "SQLite Parser Pt.
 1: The Header", link = "/blog/sqlite1/index.html"}, {title = "SQLite Parser Pt.
-2: The Header... continues",link = "/blog/sqlite2/index.html"}
+2: The Header... continues",link = "/blog/sqlite2/index.html"}, {title = "SQLite Parser Pt.
+3: The Header... reorganized",link = "/blog/sqlite3/index.html"}
 ]
 +++